 There is some (admittedly limited data to suggest that estrogens decrease the resting phase and prolong the growing phase of the hair cycle (source).
 Conversely, a decline in estrogen can have the opposite effect, which is why some of us (I know I did) see a rapid and fairly dramatic loss of hair volume coming in to perimenopause.

 My own menopause related hair (and eyebrow) loss prompted a lot of research and I finally alighted on copper peptides and found that they really helped my hair grow back and reduced shedding.
-They are in Skin Biology’s Folligen Cream ($22 in the shop) and Hair Signals Therapy Solution ($37 in the shop) and in our brand, Truth Vitality Advanced Complex ($49 in the shop), Brow Empower ($39 in the shop) and Truth Vitality True Volume Shampoo ($29 in the shop; the conditioner will be available in a few weeks).
+They are in Skin Biology’s Folligen Cream ($22) and Hair Signals Therapy Solution ($37) and in our brand, Truth Vitality Advanced Complex ($49 in the shop), Brow Empower ($39 in the shop) and Truth Vitality True Volume Shampoo ($29 in the shop; the conditioner will be available in a few weeks).
 Osmotics uses amino acids to give a boost to thinning hair in its FNS Revitalizing Conditioner and Shampoo (both $21).

 Marta Wohrle is an anti-aging skin care and beauty expert and the founder/CEO of Truth In Aging.
 Marta is dedicated to uncovering the truth behind anti-aging product claims.